 Where are your trails located?

-The trails run from Hwy 21 on the south; Owen Sound Bay on the east; Colpoy’s Bay and Wiarton on the north and Lake Huron on the west.
+We are on the Bruce Peninsula in Ontario, Canada.
+The trails run from Hwy 21 on the south to Lions Head / Bruce Rd.
+9 on the north and between Georgian Bay on the east and Lake Huron on the west.
 A complete trail map may be found here.

 How long is the trail?

-There are several optional rides you can take on the trail but choosing one circuit and riding the full loop will cover about 160 kilometres (100 miles) and take approximately 6 hours. (depending on riding ability and stop durations.)
+There are several optional rides you can take on the trail but choosing one circuit and riding the full loop will cover about 250 kilometres (150 miles) and take approximately 10 hours. (depending on riding ability and stop duration’s.)

 Where can I park?